iiasa/ixmp/tutorial/transport/README.md

 and the numerical solution to the associated optimization problem.

 We use Dantzig's transport problem, which is also used as the standard GAMS tutorial.
-This problem finds a least cost shipping schedule that meets requirements at markets and supplies at factories.
+This problem finds a least cost shipping schedule that meets demand requirements at markets and supply capacity constraints at multiple factories.

 If you are not familiar with GAMS, please take a minute to look at the [transport.gms](transport.gms) code.